-Diet carnivores – lizards, mice, rats and other snakes (even venomous ones)
+Diet Carnivore: lizards, mice, rats and other snakes (even venomous ones)

-Size and Age The males will typically reach 4 to 6 feet and are slightly larger than females
+Size and Age Males will typically reach 1.2-1.8 m (4-6 ft) and are slightly larger than females.

-Brooks’ King snakes are a subspecies of the Florida king snake and are known for their distinctive parchment coloration.
-Brook’s king snakes are burrowers, and so they use their flat shovel like heads to push aside dirt and other ground debris to find shelter and look for food.
-Being excellent swimmers, they may hunt both on land and in the water, and when it comes to prey items, they are known to commonly feed on other snakes, including venomous snakes, which is why they are called King snakes.
+Brooks’ kingsnakes are a subspecies of the Florida kingsnake and are known for their distinctive parchment colouration.
+Brooks’ kingsnakes are burrowers, using their flat, shovel-like heads to push aside dirt and ground debris to find shelter and food.
+They are excellent swimmers, allowing them to hunt on land and in water.
+When it comes to prey, they are commonly known to feed on other snakes, including venomous snakes, which is why they are called ‘king’ snakes.

 Proper care is required to keep a kingsnake healthy.
 Many reptiles, including kingsnakes, are turned over to rescue groups or simply released into the wild.
 If you want to have a reptile as a pet, please consider getting one from a rescue centre.

 - They are diurnal (awake during the day), however, in extreme heat they will seek shelter during the day.

 - If threatened they will hiss and shake their tails, mimicking rattlesnakes, and even use their poop to defend themselves.

 - Unlike many snakes, they do not hibernate during the winter.